Presentations for these whiskered fish are simple... rely on scent as your main

 fish will hold in those deeper pockets, but I've also found them as shallow as

-there is an influx of water.
-I prefer to target bodies of water that are connected
+aren't areas where there is an influx of water.
+I prefer to target bodies of water

-relatively easy if you just spend a few minutes studying a lake map before
+catfish can be relatively easy if you just spend a few minutes studying a lake

-punching any holes, but here are a few ideas to narrow down your search...
+map before punching any holes, but here are a few ideas to narrow down your

-In lakes/reservoirs with deep water, I like to search out for the "channel."
-Most
+In lakes/reservoirs with deep water, I like to search out for the "channel" and

 of these reservoirs and lake systems have main channels where rivers (at one

-oftentimes create burrows along the bottom giving away to cuts and
+channel areas oftentimes create burrows along the bottom giving away to cuts

-depressions where catfish gather for comfort.
-It's almost as if these cuts are
+and depressions where catfish gather for comfort.
+It's almost as if these cuts

-"roads" for catfish to follow.
-Tough part about this equation though is that it can
+are "roads" for catfish to follow.
+Tough part about this equation though is that it

-be hard to pick up fish on the Vexilar in these areas unless you’re right on top
+can be hard to pick up fish on the Vexilar in these areas unless you’re right on

 bottom and need a little coaxing to come up.
 I see this happen more in lakes